Comprehensive Guide to Disappearing Filipinos

 The biggest reason I’ve seen Filipino workers disappearing is when they’re not paid enough.

-Most job posts with a really low starting rate don’t get many applicants.
+Most job posts with low starting rates don’t get many applicants.
 Those who apply for these positions are usually the ones who are really desperate for work.
-So it’s no surprise that these workers also leave these jobs as soon as a better offer comes along.
+So it’s no surprise that these workers also leave these jobs as soon as a better offer comes.

-I do put my new hires on a probationary period, during which I pay them slightly less than their asking price.
+I put my new hires on a probationary period, paying them slightly less than their asking price.
 After a few months, when I see us working together for years to come, I’ll give them a raise to match or get closer to their asking rate.

 Let’s say you are giving them a good hourly wage, but you can only afford to hire them part-time or on an as-needed basis.
 There’s nothing wrong with that.
 But there’s a good chance that your OFS wouldn’t be able to support themselves and their family on a part-time salary.